paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

     <summary>Show screenshot</summary>
     <img src="./images/insecure2-token-querystring.png" alt="" width="100%"/>
     </details>
 5. Open a command window and execute: `curl --location "http://localhost:5059/user/dashboard" --header "Authorization: Bearer [jwt]"` replacing `[jwt]` with the token you copied above.
-You should get the dashboard items for a basic user as you did when logging in to the Insecure.WEB app.
+You should get the dashboard items for a basic user which is expected and the same data you get when logging in to the web app.
     <details>
     <summary>Show screenshot</summary>
     <img src="./images/curl-request-user-dashboard.png" alt="" width="100%"/>
     </details>
 6. Execute the cURL command again with the same jwt but this time update the URL to point to the `admin/dashboard` endpoint: `curl --location "http://localhost:5059/admin/dashboard" --header "Authorization: Bearer [jwt]"`.
-You should now get the dashboard items for the admin user.
+You should now get the dashboard items for the admin user which is obviously not desirable and violates the [2nd Security requirement](#security-requirements): **The `admin/dashboard` endpoint should only be accessible to an admin user.**
     <details>
     <summary>Show screenshot</summary>
     <img src="./images/curl-request-admin-dashboard.png" alt="" width="100%"/>